bOmbuki/Load-Demand-Estimation-and-Generation-Sizing-through-Xendee-API/README.md

-#### NB: Prior to executing the main.py, one has to define the folder path to where the field data is stored to the data_path variable in Sort_excel.py
+### Prior to executing the main.py, one has to define api username, password, userid, api baseurl and the path to the folder where the field data is stored in the config.ini file
-#### API username and password shared via email/canvas
 #### Load-Demand-Estimation-and-Generation-Sizing Optimization
 - This code converts daily minute kilowatt demand data from the field into hourly data, adds random noise, creates load curves, and estimates yearly demand data for Xendee microgrid optimization.